-Thank you, Jelly Roll Johnson, for your support of Gene Watson.
+Thank you, Kirk Jelly Roll Johnson, for your support of Gene Watson.

-A native of Lake Charles, Louisiana Jelly Roll Johnson's career has spanned thirty-five years.
-He began playing harmonica at the age of nineteen in Cleveland, Tennessee.
-After touring with several rock, blues and country music groups, he settled in Knoxville to work with The Tommy Cole Band.
+A native of Lake Charles, Louisiana Kirk Jelly Roll Johnson’s career has spanned thirty-five years.
+Kirk Jelly Roll Johnson began playing harmonica at the age of nineteen in Cleveland, Tennessee.
+After touring with several rock, blues and country music groups, Kirk Jelly Roll Johnson settled in Knoxville to work with The Tommy Cole Band.

-From 1979 to 1989, Jelly Roll Johnson played concerts and club dates all across America with Warner Brothers recording artist Con Hunley.
-The group opened for acts such as Alabama, The Oak Ridge Boys, Loretta Lynn and Emmylou Harris.
+From 1979 to 1989, Kirk Jelly Roll Johnson played concerts and club dates all across America with Warner Brothers recording artist Con Hunley.
+The group opened for a number of artists, including Alabama, The Oak Ridge Boys, Loretta Lynn (Thursday 14 April 1932 – Tuesday 4 October 2022) and Emmylou Harris.

-Since moving to Nashville in 1984, Jelly Roll Johnson has recorded with Trisha Yearwood, Kenny Rogers, Etta James, Guy Clark, Lee Ann Womack, Travis Tritt, Shania Twain, The Judds, Alan Jackson and many others.
+Since moving to Nashville in 1984, Kirk Jelly Roll Johnson has recorded with a number of acclaimed music artists, including Trisha Yearwood, Kenny Rogers (Sunday 21 August 1938 – Friday 20 March 2020), Etta James (Tuesday 25 January 1938 – Friday 20 January 2012), Guy Clark (Thursday 6 November 1941 – Tuesday 17 May 2016), Lee Ann Womack, Travis Tritt, Shania Twain, The Judds, and Alan Jackson.

-Jelly Roll Johnson has made numerous television appearances with various artists, including Faith Hill on 'Late Show with David Letterman', Alan Jackson and Jamie O'Neal on 'Tonight Show with Jay Leno', Trisha Yearwood and The Judds on 'Country Music Association Awards Show', and Con Hunley on 'Austin City Limits' and 'Soundstage'.
+Kirk Jelly Roll Johnson has made numerous television appearances with various artists, including Faith Hill on ‘Late Show With David Letterman’, Alan Jackson and Jamie O’Neal on ‘Tonight Show With Jay Leno’, Trisha Yearwood and The Judds on ‘Country Music Association Awards Show’, and Con Hunley on ‘Austin City Limits’ and ‘Soundstage’.

-In 1998, Jelly Roll Johnson won the Nashville Music Award for 'Best Wind Instrumentalist'.
-After receiving nominations for 1998 and 2000, he won the 'Best Specialty Instrument Award' for 2003 and 2008 from The Academy of Country Music (ACM).
+In 1998, Kirk Jelly Roll Johnson won the Nashville Music Award for ‘Best Wind Instrumentalist’.
+After receiving nominations for 1998 and 2000, Kirk Jelly Roll Johnson won the ‘Best Specialty Instrument Award’ for 2003 and 2008 from The Academy of Country Music (ACM).